e-cal/ecal.dev/src/static/pages/about.md

 Queen's University Ingenuity Lab.

 Working with JP Morgan AI Research on financial applications of LLMs.
-Recently submitted a [paper](https://arxiv.org/abs/2310.08678) to FinNLP and working on another for EMNLP.
+Recently accepted [paper](https://arxiv.org/abs/2310.08678) at FinNLP and preparing another for EMNLP.

-Previously, worked with [Prof. Christian Muise](https://www.haz.ca) on [macq](https://github.com/AI-Planning/macq), a python library for planning action model acquisition and published a [paper](https://icaps22.icaps-conference.org/demos/ICAPS_2022_paper_378.pdf) on it at ICAPS 2022. _Read more in projects_.
+Previously, worked with [Prof. Christian Muise](https://www.haz.ca) on [macq](https://github.com/AI-Planning/macq), a python library for planning action model acquisition and published a [paper](https://icaps22.icaps-conference.org/demos/ICAPS_2022_paper_378.pdf) on it at ICAPS 2022.

 </div>